adamshand/macos-wifi-toggle/README.md

 Run the toggle manually.
 This is a good way to test that everything is working as expected before you enable the launchd service to autmatically toggle.

-If the script things your WiFi is correct, you'll see something like the below (pay attention to the last line).
+If the script things your WiFi is correct, you'll see something like the below:

 ```
 ❯ wifi-toggle.sh run